Kicking the habit

 The risk of developing serious problems that damage your eyes, feet, legs and kidneys doubles if you smoke and have diabetes.

-Smoking narrows your blood vessels, which is a huge problem for people with diabetes as it can cause serious diabetic complications that lead to loss of sight and limbs.
+Smoking narrows your blood vessels, which is a huge problem for people with diabetes as it can cause serious complications that lead to loss of sight and limbs.

 Smoking doubles your risk of heart disease and stroke, and causes many different types of cancer.
 So let’s focus on the benefits of quitting here.